 Legacy network interface filter modules used arguments on the form (IpAddr, PortNumber,...) instead of (Domain, Addr, ...), and if the SNMP agent is run without changing the configuration to use transport domains the network interface filter will still get the old arguments and work as before.

-See also the data types in snmpa\conf.
+See also the data types in snmpa_conf.

 '''

 accept_recv(Domain, Addr) -> boolean()

 Types:

 Domain = transportDomain()

 Addr = transportAddressWithPort()

-Called at the reception of a message (before any processing has been done).

 '''

 For the message to be discarded, the function must return false.